Chapter 7 Bankruptcy in Mississippi: What You Need to Know

 Filing Chapter 7 Bankruptcy in Mississippi: Can I keep my home?

-As mentioned above, many people can protect their property when they file for Chapter 7 bankruptcy protection.
+Many people can protect their property when they file for Chapter 7 bankruptcy protection.
 Some states allow debtors to use federal bankruptcy exemptions or state bankruptcy exemptions, without mixing or matching.
 In Mississippi, however, you must use the Mississippi bankruptcy exemptions.

 That’s good news, in general.
 Mississippi’s homestead exemption, for example, is more general than the federal one.
 But how does it work?